Global weak solutions in nonlinear 3D thermoelasticity: Appendix

 Now, we can give meaning to $ \int_\Omega\mathbf{u}_t(t)\cdot\boldsymbol\varphi$ for all $t$ by constructing a sequence of $t_n$ such that $\int_\Omega\mathbf{u}_t(t_n)\cdot\boldsymbol\varphi$ is finite for all $n$ and $t_n\to t$ as $n\to\infty$.
 From the above inequality, $\int_\Omega\mathbf{u}_t(t_n)\cdot\boldsymbol\varphi$ forms a Cauchy sequence which converges to a unique limit $a_{\boldsymbol\varphi}\in \mathbb{R}$ for any $\boldsymbol\varphi$, independent of the choice of the sequence $\{t_n\}_{n\in\mathbb{N}}$.
 Now, since $\left|\int_\Omega\mathbf{u}_t(t_n)\cdot\boldsymbol\varphi \right|\leq C||\varphi||_{L^2(\Omega)}$, one has that $|a_{\boldsymbol\varphi}|\leq C||\varphi||_{L^2(\Omega)}$.
 This combined with linearity of $\boldsymbol\varphi \mapsto a_{\boldsymbol\varphi}$ allows us to identify $a_{\boldsymbol\varphi}$ with a function $\mathbf{u}_t(t)\in L^2(\Omega)$, by the Riesz theorem.
 The proof is now finished.\\ \end{proof}

-{\bf Acknowledgements.} T.C. was supported by the National Science Center of Poland grant SONATA BIS 7 number UMO-2017/26/E/ST1/00989.
+{\bf Acknowledgements.} We thank an anonymous Referee for several useful suggestions and comments. \\ T.C. was supported by the National Science Center of Poland grant SONATA BIS 7 number UMO-2017/26/E/ST1/00989.
 B.M. was partially supported by the Croatian Science Foundation (Hrvatska Zaklada za Znanost) grant number IP-2018-01-3706.
 S.T. was supported by Provincial Secretariat for Higher Education and Scientific Research of Vojvodina, Serbia, grant no 142-451-2593/2021-01/2.